 Best Restaurants Near Rockefeller Center for Families

-Here are our top picks for kid-friendly eateries near Rockefeller Center, and for more family-friendly restaurant options in NYC, check out our Restaurant Guide.
+Here are our top picks for family-friendly restaurants near Rockefeller Center.
+Find more family-friendly dining options in NYC, check out our Restaurant Guide.

-If you want to go over the top for your doll fans, take them to the cafe at American Girl Place, which serves brunch, lunch, afternoon tea, and dinner with prices ranging from $20 to $28 per person.
-As shticky things go, this one is well done.
-The food is good, service attentive, and the kids love it.
+If you want to go over the top for your doll fans, take them to the cafe at American Girl Place, which serves lunch, dinner, and an occasional afternoon tea, with prices ranging from $20 to $28 per person.
+The food is good, the service attentive, and the kids love it.
 Remember to bring along their dolls, who get special seating at your table.
-As an extra treat, some nice take-home goodies are included.
+There are several seasonal events held at the cafe as well, including a Santa brunch.
 Meals are offered at specific seating times and reservations are recommended.

 Catch a "show" with your nachos and hot dogs at Ellen's Stardust Diner.
 Photo by Ellen's Stardust Diner

 If you're in the mood for some classic pub food and a brew, head to this Midtown spot.
-Kids aren't left out either: McHale's offers a children's menu with classics such as chicken fingers and grilled cheese, or options that challenge their palates such as shepherd's pie and fish and chips.
+Kids aren't left out either: McHale's offers kid-pleasing options like chicken fingers or dishes that challenge their palates, such as shepherd's pie and fish and chips.

 The kid-friendly fare at Melt Shop makes for a yummy shopping break.
 Photo by estephniknam via Instagram.

 This local chain has several city locations.
 Fans flock here for delectable pizzas and Italian specialties.
 Mouthwatering desserts finish the meal with a flourish.
-Serafina opens at 7am every day for breakfast, and there's also a weekend brunch option.
+The 55th Street and Broadway location opens at 7am every day for breakfast, and there's also a weekend brunch option.

 A reliable spot for a casual bite, Bill's has something for the whole family.
 While kids may go for burgers, fries, and shakes, there are plenty of other options, including soups, salads, and even tacos.

-Don't forget to bring your appetite when you head to Utsav.
+If you're in the mood for something different, bring your appetite to Utsav.
 This reasonably priced Indian establishment is a comfortable place to bring kids.
-The all-you-can-eat lunch buffet is a great option for families who want to try lots of different things without having to order a bunch of different entrees.
+An all-you-can-eat lunch buffet is a great option for families who want to try lots of different things without having to order a bunch of different entrees.

 Prefer to walk and eat?
 Grab a quick bite at one of the many food trucks near Rock Center.
 Photo by Marianne O'Leary via Flickr

 Yes, you'll find hot dog vendors on every corner, but head over to West 50th Street just across Sixth Avenue from Rockefeller Center to find a bevy of vendors each weekday, serving the many Midtown office workers.
-The options tend to rotate, but you'll find a good variety that usually includes Thai, tacos, sometimes one of the lobster roll spots, Indian, Halal, and more.
+The options tend to rotate, but you'll find a good variety that usually includes Thai, tacos, lobster rolls, Indian, Halal, and more.